-Student issues - student numbers, special needs, high risk behaviours, medical conditions, separation from the group Remove accessories (e.g. jewellery, lanyards) before participating.
-Ensure fingernails and hair and clothing (e.g. long hair, loose shirts) do not pose a hazard.
-Instruct participants in appropriate low-stress handling techniques for the particular animal or species.
+- · Remove accessories (e.g. jewellery, lanyards) before participating. - Ensure fingernails and hair and clothing (e.g. long hair, loose shirts) do not pose a hazard. - Instruct participants in appropriate low-stress handling techniques for the particular animal or species.
 Assess the capacity of individuals to handle and restrain an animal using low-stress handling techniques.
+Monitor participants for signs of fear and/or hesitancy. - Account for all equipment, chemicals and resources (e.g. matches, sharp tools) after the activity.

+Additionally, for off-site activities:

+• Implement procedures (e.g. buddy system, roll marking mechanisms) to account for all participants.

+Additional links

-Monitor participants for signs of fear and/or hesitancy.
-Account for all equipment, chemicals and resources (e.g. matches, sharp tools) after the activity.
-Additionally, for off-site activities: Implement procedures (e.g. buddy system, roll marking mechanisms) to account for all participants.
-Additional links Creating Healthier Workplaces Department of Agriculture and Fisheries Queensland Government - Coastal Marine Habitats Australian school science information support for teachers and technicians When delivering live animal talks, a rope will be placed on the ground around the NBEEC to represent a safe for students to sit and observe the live animal.
-All live animals are transported in a secure bucket/container at of site until the NBEEC teacher is ready to teach the students about the live animal.
-The mud crab is stored in nd kept out of site until the NBEEC teacher is ready to teach the students about the live animal.
+Creating Healthier Workplaces

+Department of Agriculture and Fisheries

+Queensland Government - Coastal Marine Habitats

+Australian school science information support for teachers and technicians

+When delivering live animal talks, a rope/designated space will be organised around the NBEEC staff member to represent a safe boundary for students/visiting adults to sit or stand and observe the live animal.
+All live animals are transported in a secure bucket/container and kept out of site until the NBEEC staff member is ready to teach the students/visiting adults about the live animal.
 The mud crab is stored in a container in the GLA in a locked cupboard until it is time to present the live Mud Crab talk to students.
-Relevant permits have been organised for all live animals and animals are securely kept on site.
+Relevant permits and animal ethics documentation is held for all live animals kept securely and ethically on site.

-Staff/Other Participants Family Name Given Name Туре Other Participants Role Kerr-Hislop Allison Staff Member N/A Leadbetter Kimberley Staff Member N/A МсКее Caleb Staff Member N/A Sippel Garry Staff Member N/A Cattanach Lisa Other Participant TRS Teacher Chesher Chris Other Participant Non-Teaching Staff Member Cowley-Grimmond Gillian Other Participant Non-Teaching Staff Member Deeks Melinda Other Participant Unit Support Officer Fabila Chris Other Participant Non-Teaching Staff Member Hockey Cheralie Other Participant Non-Teaching Staff member Muridge Shannon Other Participant Unit Support Officer Stafford Aidan Other Participant TRS Teacher Walker Kent Other Participant Non-Teaching Staff Member Youngman Louise Other Participant TRS Teacher
+Staff/Other Participants

+Family Name Given Name Туре Other Participants Role

+Deeks Melinda Staff Member N/A

+Fabila Christine Staff Member N/A

+Hockey Cheralie Staff Member N/A

+Kerr-Hislop Allison Staff Member N/A

+Leadbetter Kimberley Staff Member N/A

+McKee Caleb Staff Member N/A

+Newham Olivia Staff Member N/A

+Sippel Garry Staff Member N/A

+Spletter Lacey Staff Member N/A

+Walker Kent Staff Member N/A

+Kemp Chloe Other Participant TRS Teacher

+Rashleigh Samuel Other Participant TRS Teacher

+Stafford Aidan Other Participant TRS Teacher

+Youngman Louise Other Participant TRS Teacher